DEQrmichie/heatsource-9/README.md

 Legacy land cover data files that include only three topographic shade angle columns, `TOPO_W`, `TOPO_S`, and `TOPO_E`, can still be used, but this format is deprecated and will be retired at the next major release.
-When eight topographic shade angle columns are present, all eight are required unless `heatsource8=True`, in which case only the three legacy columns are used by the model.
+When eight topographic shade angle columns are present, all eight are required unless `heatsource8=True`, in which case only the three legacy columns are required and used by the model.

 The number of `LC_T#_S#` and `ELE_T#_S#` columns is dependent on the number of land cover transects and samples specified in the control file.
 The '#' in the column name will be a number and refers to the specific transect (T) number or